coreinfrastructure/best-practices-badge/doc/implementation.md

 In some cases you may need to view or edit the database contents directly.
-For example, we don't currently have code to set a user to have the 'admin' role, or to change the ownership of a project.
+For example, we don't currently have code to set a user to have the 'admin' role, or to change the ownership of a project, to backup the database, or restore the database.
+Instead, we simply interact with the database software, which already has the functions to do this.

 In development mode, simply view 'localhost:3000/rails/db' in your web browser.